Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Multi-antenna Channels

 The MIMO wiretap channel was studied independently by Oggier and Hassibi \cite{OggierH08}, who computed a similar upper bound on the MIMO secrecy capacity, and showed after a matrix optimization analysis that

-In \cite{LiuShitz09}, Liu and Shamai reexamined the MIMO wiretap channel with a more general matrix input power-covariance constraint ${\mathbf{Q}}_x \preceq {\mathbf{S}}$, and showed that the conjecture of a Gaussian input $U = X$ without prefix coding is indeed an optimal secrecy capacity-achieving choice.

-Zhang \emph{et al}. attempted to bypass the non-convex optimization of the optimal input covariance matrix by drawing connections to a sequence of convex cognitive radio transmission problems, and obtained upper and lower bounds on the MIMO secrecy capacity.
+In \cite{LiuShitz09}, Liu and Shamai reexamine the MIMO wiretap channel with a more general matrix input power-covariance constraint ${\mathbf{Q}}_x \preceq {\mathbf{S}}$, and showed that the conjecture of a Gaussian input $U = X$ without prefix coding is indeed an optimal secrecy capacity-achieving choice.
+Zhang \emph{et al}. attempt to bypass the non-convex optimization of the optimal input covariance matrix by drawing connections to a sequence of convex cognitive radio transmission problems, and obtained upper and lower bounds on the MIMO secrecy capacity \cite{Cui10}.
 Li and Petropulu \cite{Petropulu10} computed the optimal input covariance matrix for a MISO wiretap channel, and presented a set of equations characterizing the general MIMO solution.
-Bustin and coauthors \cite{Bustin09} exploited the fundamental relationship between mean-squared error and mutual information to provide a closed-form expression for the optimal input covariance $\mathbf{Q}_x$ that achieves the MIMO wiretap channel secrecy capacity, again under an input power-covariance constraint.